 "We believed in ourselves and rightly so, because we know the talent we have in our squad, but I'm gobsmacked."

-Jones is in his second spell with Glamorgan and is waiting to see if he is offered a contract extension as his current two-year deal will expire at the end of this season, but a Lord's final could provide a fitting end to his spell with Glamorgan if no agreement is reached.
+Jones is in his second spell with Glamorgan and is as his current two-year deal will expire at the end of this season, but a Lord's final could provide a fitting end to his spell with Glamorgan if no agreement is reached.

 But the pace bowler is full of confidence after their semi-final performance at the Ageas Bowl against former club Hampshire, for whom he played from 2009-11.

 "We've always come close but we've never had that killer instinct just to finish people off," said the 34-year-old.